open-sauced/open-sauced/docs/storybook.md

 ## Adding a new category

 To add a new category, a new file needs to be added to `/stories`.
 Please follow the naming convention of `*Previous File Number + 1*-*Name of Story Capitalized*-stories.js` when creating a new file.
-In the file ensure you have this code:
+In the file ensure you have this code in the file:

 ```
 export default {